Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Guide-ActivityConfiguration.md

 * **ordering** - each activity can have more that one child.
 Order of activities within the parent node is very important, because it affects the ordering of exectution.
 This property controls ordering within the parent node.
 * **RootPlanNodeId** - this is the identifier of the plan that your activity is belong to.

 Note that the SDK's being developed for different languages all seek to provide helper methods that eliminate the need for your code to directly manipulate JSON.
 This is more developed in some SDK's than others, but it's always getting better.
-For more information, look at the docs for your particular platform.
+For more information, [look at the docs for your particular platform](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/SDKHome.md).

 After completing this step, restart your Terminal and add your activity to the plan.
 You should see the UI with two labeled TextBoxes.

 ### Followup configuration

-Let's add some [DesignTime](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/OperatingConcepts/Fr8Modes.md) logic to our activity.
-As it was mentioned in the previous section you should implement some simple switching logic: you should check **crateStorage** property value.
+Let's add some [Design-Time](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/OperatingConcepts/Fr8Modes.md) logic to our activity.
+As discussed above, your Terminal should inspect the **crateStorage** property value.
 If it is empty or null you should run Initial Configuration logic.
-What to do if **crateStorage** is not empty is the subject of this section.
+Let's examine a scenario where it's not empty.

-So, the user added your activity to the plan.
-He or she enjoyed the activity UI for a while and than decided to change some configuration value.
+Suppose the user added your activity to the plan.
+He or she returned the next day, logged in and decided to change a configuration value.
 When this has happend Hub will call **/activities/configure** endpoint again and pass information about the activity with accordingly updated values of configuration controls.
 Lets immagine that our user filled out his name in the corresponding text box and the name of our user is: **Dave Bowman**.
 Here is what the Hub will send to our terminal:

 ```javascript